-Financial statement analysis involves gaining an understanding of an organization's financial situation by reviewing its financial statements.
+Financial statement analysis involves gaining an understanding of an organization's financial situation by reviewing its financial reports.
+The results can be used to make investment and lending decisions.
 This review involves identifying the following items for a company's financial statements over a series of reporting periods:

-- Trends.
+Trends.
 Create trend lines for key items in the financial statements over multiple time periods, to see how the company is performing.
-Typical trend lines are for revenues, the gross margin, net profits, cash, accounts receivable, and debt.
+Typical trend lines are for revenue, the gross margin, net profits, cash, accounts receivable, and debt.

 Financial statement analysis is an exceptionally powerful tool for a variety of users of financial statements, each having different objectives in learning about the financial circumstances of the entity.